Harrowing of Hell: Catholicism

 Conceptualization of the abode of the dead as a place, though possible and customary, is not obligatory (Church documents, such as catechisms, speak of a "state or place").
 Some maintain that Christ did not go to the place of the damned, which is what is generally understood today by the word "Hell".
 For instance, Thomas Aquinas taught that Christ did not descend into the "Hell of the lost" in his essence, but only by the effect of his death, through which "he put them to shame for their unbelief and wickedness: but to them who were detained in Purgatory he gave hope of attaining to glory: while upon the holy Fathers detained in Hell solely on account of original sin, he shed the light of glory everlasting."

 While some maintain that Christ merely descended into the "limbo of the fathers", others, notably theologian Hans Urs von Balthasar (inspired by the visions of Adrienne von Speyr), maintain that it was more than this and that the descent involved suffering by Jesus.
 Some maintain that this is a matter on which differences and theological speculation are permissible without transgressing the limits of orthodoxy.
-However, Balthasar's point here has been forcefully condemned by conservative Catholic outlets.